 We looked at five places on your genome where a one-letter difference in the genetic code affects your odds of colon cancer.
 At each location, there are two markers, for a total of 10 possible risk markers.
 The table above shows your markers.
-You have two of the 10 risk markers we looked for.
+You have four of the 10 risk markers we looked for.

-You are at about average risk for colon cancer, the second-leading cause of cancer-related death in the United States.
+You are at average risk for colon cancer, the second-leading cause of cancer-related death in the United States.
 Many deaths from this disease are preventable through regular screening, and lifestyle measures may prevent colon cancer from developing.
-Exercising and eating a healthy diet (lots of fruits and veggies, not so much red meat or alcohol) may also help lower your chances of getting colon cancer.
-About three in a thousand Americans suffer from colon cancer at any given time, and the average U.S. female has a 5 percent chance of developing colon cancer over her lifetime.
-Your risk increases with age - the vast majority of colon cancer diagnoses happen after age 50.